-One thing that is of utmost importance in almost anything and not kayaks alone is the durability.
+One thing that is of utmost importance in almost anything and not kayaks alone is durability.
 This is determined by the material and this eventually defines the price of the kayak.

 The $500 kayaks are your entry-level kayaks.
-In this category, you are mostly going to find hard-shell kayaks which are made of polyethylene or inflatable kayaks which are made up of different puncture-resistant materials.
+In this category, you are mostly going to find hard-shell kayaks that are made of polyethylene or inflatable kayaks which are made up of different puncture-resistant materials.

 Polyethylene is cheap but it still is quite durable.
 In polyethylene kayaks, you can look for kayaks that have undergone some kind of reinforcement to make them more durable.
 It is important for PVC kayaks to have undergone UV resistant reinforcement which makes them color-fast and this increases their longevity.

-In inflatables, keep an eye out for the number of chambers, floor construction and the gauge of the material used.
+In inflatables, keep an eye out for the number of chambers, floor construction, and the gauge of the material used.
 These kayaks use materials such as vinyl or PVC, tarp, Hypalon, etc. You are going to find Hypalon and some other newer materials in high-end inflatables and rafts.

 However, in budget inflatables, you are going to find nylon or PVC tarpaulin.
 However, if you have to choose among these go for PVC tarpaulin and this is what we see in AdvanceElement inflatables.

 In addition to the above factors, there are a few other things that you need to consider.
-These include weight capacity, number of persons you want on board, storage options in a kayak and its own storage and portability.
+These include weight capacity, number of persons you want on board, storage options in a kayak, and its own storage and portability.